mlegenhausen/grunt-ng-constant/README.md

 ## Upgrade from v0.5.x to v1.0.0

- * `js-beautify` is removed from this project.
+ * `js-beautify` is removed from this project (more unix style).
 If you need good looking code use [grunt-jsbeautifyer](https://github.com/vkadam/grunt-jsbeautifier) as additional task.
  * All options for the serializers moved to the `serializerOptions` parameter.
- * If possible I use single quotes instead of double quotes.
-This does currently not include the seralizerd `constants` and `values` values.
+ * All output now uses single quotes as default.
+Thanks to [jju](https://github.com/rlidwka/jju).
  * The default wrapper now includes `'use strict';`.

 ## Release History